Lake Springfield

+The lake is crossed by several bridges, including the Interstate 55 bridge.
+Its principal tributaries are Sugar Creek and Lick Creek, and its waters discharge through Spaulding Dam to the lower Sugar Creek valley, which flows into the Sangamon River.

-The lake was created, at a cost of $2.5 million (in 1930s dollars), as a source of water for Springfield and to provide coolant for the City Water, Light & Power coal-fired electrical generating plant.
+The lake was created in the 1930s as a source of water for Springfield and to provide cooling water for the City Water, Light & Power coal-fired electrical generating plant.
 It has also served as a focus of local recreation.
-High-powered motor boats are allowed on much of the lake, and the lake is known for warm-water fish.
+High-powered motor boats and aquatic sports are allowed on much of the lake, and the lake is known for warm-water fish.

+Location

 Lake Springfield can be seen from Interstate 55.
 The limited-access highway crosses the lake on two bridges between mileposts 88 and 89.
 The lake is accessible from exit 88 (East Lake Shore Drive), exit 90 (Toronto Road), and exit 94 (Stevenson Drive).

 Lake Springfield is close to the campus of the University of Illinois Springfield.
 It also borders Abraham Lincoln Memorial Garden, a local arboretum, and the Henson Robinson Zoo.
+There are eight city parks around the lake.
 Lake Park, just north of the zoo, has preserved ruts of the Edwards Trace pioneer trail; a historical marker was posted near the trace in 2002.

 Lake Springfield tributaries include Lick Creek and Sugar Creek.
 Water discharged from these watercourses into Lake Springfield fluctuates with the seasons and with changes in local precipitation, and City Water, Light & Power has asked for permission to build a buffer lake, Hunter Lake, nearby.